bonedaddy/nftindexer/README.md

 * Minimum hours: 24 ($2760-USD)
 * Maximum hours: 43 ($4945-USD)
 * Note: given work hours do not factor in The Graph integration, or ERC-1155 integration.
 ERC-1155 integration would probably add another 5 -> 10 hours to data collector development, and 1 or 2 hours to database tooling.
 * Payment method: Due to volatile market prices stablecoins are preferred (preferrence order: DAI -> USDC -> USDT) but ETH is acceptable.
 If payment is done outside of stablecoins or ETH it must be in an **extremely liquid** asset along with a 15% premium to account for transaction fees, market volatility, etc...
+The asset must also be decided upon before grant work is started.

 # Misc Comments/Questions